Skip to content

 PRD-016 · Science Overlay & Episode System (audio)

 Why this is a PRD.
 A persistent narrated audio layer turns Orrery from a visual reference into an editorial experience — closer to a museum than a documentation site.
-The decision touches every screen's UI, the build pipeline, the asset budget (~91 MB of v1 audio in the GH Pages build, 12 locales × 33 episodes ~800 MB at full hierarchy), the runtime cost (paid TTS providers, free-tier accounting), and the per-locale content authoring effort (12 locales × 3 voice personas × 33 episodes = 1188 audio assets at full corpus).
+The decision touches every screen's UI, the build pipeline, the asset budget (~97 MB of v0.7 en-US audio in the GH Pages build; full 12-locale corpus would reach ~800 MB at v1.3), the runtime cost (paid TTS providers, free-tier accounting), and the per-locale content authoring effort (12 locales × 3 voice personas × 33 episodes = 1188 audio assets at full corpus).
 It needs a product gate before any audio asset, player component, or TTS API key lands.

 §why